siplab-gt/cleo/docs/overview.rst

 Optogenetics
 """"""""""""
 Optogenetics is the main stimulator device currently implemented by Cleo.
-This take the form of an :class:`~cleosim.opto.OptogeneticIntervention`, which, on injection, adds a light source at the specified location and transfects the neurons (via Brian "synapses" that deliver current according to an opsin model, leaving the neuron model equations untouched).
+This take the form of an :class:`~cleo.opto.OptogeneticIntervention`, which, on injection, adds a light source at the specified location and transfects the neurons (via Brian "synapses" that deliver current according to an opsin model, leaving the neuron model equations untouched).

 Out of the box you can access a four-state Markov model of channelrhodopsin-2 (ChR2) and parameters for a 473-nm blue optic fiber light source.::

-    from cleosim.opto import *
+    from cleo.opto import *
     opto = OptogeneticIntervention(
         name="...",
         opsin_model=FourStateModel(params=ChR2_four_state),